MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementUserExperienceAnalyticBatteryHealthOSPerformance.md

   - `[ActiveDevices <Int32?>]`: Number of active devices for that os version.
 Valid values -2147483648 to 2147483647
   - `[AverageBatteryAgeInDays <Int32?>]`: The mean of the battery age for all devices running a particular operating system version in a tenant.
 Unit in days.
 Valid values -2147483648 to 2147483647
   - `[AverageEstimatedRuntimeInMinutes <Int32?>]`: The mean of the estimated runtimes on full charge for all devices running a particular operating system version.
 Unit in minutes.
 Valid values -2147483648 to 2147483647
   - `[AverageMaxCapacityPercentage <Int32?>]`: The mean of the maximum capacity for all devices running a particular operating system version.
-Maximum capacity measures the full charge vs. design capacity for a device’s batteries..
+Maximum capacity measures the full charge vs. design capacity for a device's batteries..
 Valid values -2147483648 to 2147483647
   - `[MeanFullBatteryDrainCount <Int32?>]`: The mean of number of times the battery has been discharged an amount that equals 100% of its capacity for all devices running a particular operating system version in a tenant.
 Valid values 0 to 2147483647
   - `[MedianEstimatedRuntimeInMinutes <Int32?>]`: The median of the estimated runtimes on full charge for all devices running a particular operating system version.
 Unit in minutes.
 Valid values 0 to 2147483647
   - `[MedianFullBatteryDrainCount <Int32?>]`: The median of number of times the battery has been discharged an amount that equals 100% of its capacity for all devices running a particular operating system version in a tenant.
 Valid values 0 to 2147483647
   - `[MedianMaxCapacityPercentage <Int32?>]`: The median of the maximum capacity for all devices running a particular operating system version.
-Maximum capacity measures the full charge vs. design capacity for a device’s batteries..
+Maximum capacity measures the full charge vs. design capacity for a device's batteries..
 Valid values 0 to 2147483647
   - `[OSBatteryHealthScore <Int32?>]`: A weighted average of battery health score across all devices running a particular operating system version.
 Values range from 0-100.
 Valid values 0 to 2147483647
   - `[OSBuildNumber <String>]`: Build number of the operating system.
   - `[OSHealthStatus <UserExperienceAnalyticsHealthState?>]`: userExperienceAnalyticsHealthState